 If I don’t sign up for Part B when first eligible, what happens?

-In most cases, if you don’t sign up for Part B when you’re first eligible, When you’re first eligible for Medicare, you have a 7-month Initial Enrollment Period to sign up for Part A and/or Part B. you’ll have to pay a late enrollment penalty.
+In most cases, if you don’t sign up for Part B when you’re first eligible, for Medicare, as you have a 7-month Initial Enrollment Period to sign up for Part A and/or Part B. you’ll have to pay a late enrollment penalty.
 You’ll have to pay this penalty for as long as you have Part B.

 Your Initial Enrollment Period ended September 30, 2009.
 You waited to sign up for Part B until the General Enrollment Period in March 2012.
 Your Part B premium penalty is 20%.
 (While you waited a total of 30 months to sign up, this included only 2 full 12-month periods.)
 You’ll have to pay this penalty for as long as you have Part B.